 The Hunter Family Fellows offer full scholarships and a travel stipend to five qualified applicants with demonstrated financial need.
 We also offer other opportunities for fellowships, full and partial scholarships.
 All applicants are automatically considered.
 No separate application required.

 With flexible and compact courses and residencies, complete the program in nine months while continuing to work full-time.

 Learn from working directly with minority-owned businesses, entrepreneurs and community projects.

-Should you choose to continue your education and apply for an MBA or MS degree, you can transfer up to 14 credits earned in this program.
+Should you choose to continue your education at Carey, you can transfer all 12 credits earned through LDP into our Flexible MBA program.

 The Student Handbook provides access to information about services and resources for students as well as policies and procedures.

 The 2022 edition of the Carey Business School University Catalog is available.

 The Leadership Development Program is a cohort experience that actively supports your professional and personal growth, organizational resilience, and focused networking.
 Enhance your business knowledge and skills for advancement as a decision maker and leader in today’s rapidly changing global workplace

 You are required to complete the graduate certificate in the Leadership Development Program in nine months.
 The certificate consists of six courses (12 total credits).

 - Managing in a Diverse and Global World (two credits)